Categories

 The learner resources cover a range of key areas in AI literacy.
 These include:

-- Getting to know Artificial Intelligence (AI) – Provides an introduction to AI technology, a glossary covering key terms we use when talking about AI, how AI systems are created, and their benefits and limitations for users.
+• Getting to know Artificial Intelligence (AI) – Introduces what AI is, with a glossary of key terms, an overview of how AI systems are developed, and a discussion of their benefits and limitations for users.

-- Using AI to support your education – Provides practical examples of how learners can use AI tools to support their education.
-Each document includes a scenario demonstrating AI as a learning aid, not a replacement, and features suggested tools, prompts, and tips.
-Institutions can customise the tools section based on their own approved resources, and feedback on the format is welcomed for future development.
+• Using AI to support your education – Offers practical examples of how learners can use AI to enhance their studies.
+Each activity presents a scenario where AI acts as a learning aid not a replacement, and includes suggested tools, prompts, and tips.
+Institutions can customise the tool selection to reflect their own approved resources.

 Throughout the development of these practical examples, we aimed to consider the broader skills learners could develop when using generative AI.
-The resources also include suggested assessment activities, and over time, we will add more resources and video demonstrations of the practical tasks.
+The resources also include suggested assessment activities.

 How could these resources be used?